SmartSLA/smartsla-backend/doc/cli.md

 - host: default is localhost
 - port: default is 9200
 - type: Defines the type of index to create.
+Possible values: organizations, software.
 When not set, it will create all the required indexes.

 **Reindex**